-Generator Information: Input Output Curve
+Generator Information: Costs

-The Input-Output Curve, Fuel-Cost, and Marginal Cost grouping is used to show/change values associated with the cost of operation of the generator.
+The cost data tab of the Generator Information dialog is used to show/change values associated with the cost of operation of the generator.
 See Generator Cost Information for details.
 Cost data can also be saved/loaded using the Generator Cost Data files.